VergilOP/Note/University/2nd/Security and Networks/PastPaper/PastExamQuestions1.md

         > In this protocol, it is not possible for an attacker to learn M without knowing the private key of A. Since $N_A$ and $N_B$ are nonces, they ensure freshness in each communication session.
 The symmetric key, $\#(N_A, N_B)$, is based on the hash of these nonces, which makes it difficult for the attacker to predict or reproduce without knowing both nonces.
 Furthermore, the message ${N_A, N_B, B}_{pk(A)}$ is encrypted using A's public key, meaning only A, with their private key, can decrypt it to retrieve $N_B$.
 Without knowing A's private key, the attacker cannot obtain both nonces, and therefore cannot generate the symmetric key or decrypt the message M.
 3.
     1. What is cross-site scripting?
+        > Cross-site scripting (XSS) is a type of security vulnerability typically found in web applications.
+It occurs when an application includes untrusted data in a new web page without proper validation or escaping.
+This enables attackers to execute malicious scripts in the browser of the end user, leading to a variety of attacks such as stealing user data, hijacking user sessions, or defacing web sites.
     2. A website contains the following code which sends a message, user name and password to a server:
         ```html
             1c <form action=”message.php” method=”get”>